johnpeart/johnpeart.github.io/_blogpost/2024-04-16-eurovision-first-listens.md

   commentary: |
     Well, I guess we've found one of the joke entries for this year.

-    Presuming that this isn't translated into English for the live stage performance, I'd encourage you to just [read the lyrics in English](https://eurovision.tv/participant/5miinust-and-puuluup-2024).
+    Presuming that this isn't translated for the live stage performance, I'd encourage you to just [read the lyrics in English](https://eurovision.tv/participant/5miinust-and-puuluup-2024).

 - country: "Finland"
   shortcode: "FIN"